-Those investments, many by Bezos' family and friends, came in at only $50,000 apiece for 1% of the company.
-Those shares are now worth more than $8.5 billion.
-That's a 17-million-percent gain in 25 years!
+Many of Amazon’s initial investments came from Bezos’ family and friends. $50,000 secured 1% of the company.
+Today, those shares are now worth more than $8.5 billion.
+That investment saw a 17-million-percent gain 25 years later!

 What Is Angel Investing?

-The term "angel investor" was originally supplied to wealthy individuals who would single-handedly keep a struggling theater alive.
-Today angel investors provide seed capital to startups before they've gone public.
-In return, the angel investor is given a stake in that company.
+The term "angel investor" originally described wealthy individuals who would single-handedly keep a struggling theater alive.
+Today, angel investors provide seed capital to startups before they've gone public.
+In return, the angel investor is typically given a stake in that company.

-Of course, there is a cost to that access.
-You might not have a lot of say as a shareholder in Johnson & Johnson (NYSE: JNJ), but there's very little risk of the company going belly-up tomorrow.
+For instance, you might not have a lot of say as a shareholder in Johnson & Johnson (NYSE: JNJ).
+However, there's minimal risk of the company going belly-up tomorrow.

 The companies you come across as an angel investor are going to have a much different risk-reward profile than Johnson & Johnson.
-So if you want to be successful, you'll need to approach these investments with an entirely different strategy than you would use for traditional stock investing.
+As a result, when you become an angel investor, you'll need to use an entirely different approach than you would use for traditional stock investing.

 Rethinking the Math as an Angel Investor

 Angel investing requires more risks than traditional investing, but the rewards are astronomically higher.
-So it should take up a relatively small portion of your portfolio.
-We recommend the 50-40-10 model, which allocates 10% of your portfolio to speculative investments, though you might choose a different model depending on your investing priorities.
+Therefore, it should take up a relatively small portion of your portfolio.
+We recommend the 50-40-10 model, which allocates 10% of your portfolio to speculative investments.

 This is a difficult mindset for traditional investors to adopt.
 You can invest in 20 companies, watch 19 of them fail, and still be incredibly successful.
-Because that one winner could be the next Amazon that turns your $50 into millions.
+After all, that one winner could be the next Amazon that turns your $50 into millions.